 Do United Methodists believe that the bread and wine physically or chemically change into Christ’s flesh and blood in the sacrament?

 No, we believe that the change is spiritual.
-They signify the body and blood of Christ for us helping us to be Christ's body in the world today, redeemed by Christ’s blood.
 We pray over the bread and the cup that they may make us one with Christ, “one with each other, and one in service to all the world.”

 I am a Christian, but not a United Methodist.
 Am I invited to receive Communion in a United Methodist Church?

 Yes, indeed.
 It is the Lord’s Supper, not ours, and it is Christ who invites us.
 As our ritual puts it: “Christ our Lord invites to his table all who love him, who earnestly repent of their sin and seek to live in peace with one another.”
 We do not refuse any who present themselves desiring to receive.
 Whether you should receive Communion with us is a personal decision between you and God.